Buying Questions and Answers

 products and buy from them.
 Some carpet dealers are reputable and some are

-Often, a retail flooring salesperson will ask you to feel how soft the carpet is with your hand.
+retail carpet salespeople will ask you to feel how soft the carpet is with your hand.

-piece of pad underneath it to show you how good it feels underfoot.
+piece of pad underneath it to show you how soft it feels underfoot.

 These common sales techniques are just like the test drive at the car dealership.
 If they can get you to imagine in your mind how great

 the carpet would look and feel in your home then they know you will buy